rafalcode/pollsa/README.md

 Beware writing a file which has an extension the same as the basename os anther file.
 I.e. polls.urls .. that actaully refers to polls/urls.py , not a file that you should create acalleed polls.urls!

+OK.. reach ed the point just before using DRF, I went into admin and was able to put in a polls.question and choices, all from the admin both on local host and remotely.
+However I authenticated as admin user "ubuntu" so you woul dnot be able to post otherwise would you?
+Answer, as expected, yo get an error.
+Only reading possible unless, as I say, you authenticate via admin panel.